 What are the Pros and Cons of Using Water Beads for Plants?

-As with all mediums, there are pros and cons to using water beads.
+As with all mediums, there are pros and cons when you use water beads.

 These pros and cons sometimes depend on whether you’re using them as a soil-free medium or as an aggregate.

-Due to the nature of water bead granules, they will naturally expand when absorbing and contract when released.
+Due to the nature of water bead granules, they will naturally expand when absorbed and contract when released.

 This process affects the soil around a bead, preventing it from compacting and aiding in both drainage and aeration.